DoctorGrim/weather-app-debug-exercise/README.md

 - Browser Tab needs to display the text Weather App, not the URL.

 - Font Awesome is not connected.
-Cloud and Copyright Icons should be made visible. *Fix "Header should be visible" issue first*
+Cloud and Copyright Icons should be made visible.

+   *HINT: Fix "Header should be visible" issue first*

    Reference: <https://www.w3schools.com/icons/fontawesome5_intro.asp>